Auburngrads/Driscoll_DI/README.md

-individuals, and member organizations who use these materials are liable for all legal obligations and agree to abide by all rules of competition, safety, and provisions stated within Rules of the Road and the 2019-20 Team Challenges. <u>This</u> repository is intended to serve as a one-stop for **publicly-available** resources to help Driscoll team-members and their parents make the most of their Destination Imagination season - without having roam around the internet.
+individuals, and member organizations who use these materials are liable for all legal obligations and agree to abide by all rules of competition, safety, and provisions stated within Rules of the Road and the 2019-20 Team Challenges.

+This repository is intended to serve as a one-stop for **publicly-available** resources to help Driscoll team-members and their parents make the most of their Destination Imagination season - without having roam around the internet.
 No attempt should be made to push any copyrighted materials to this repository.

 ## What is Destination Imagination?